Road Bike Tire Test: Continental Grand Prix 5000 TL 25

 Unmounted Casing Width 66 mm

-Tread Cover (Tread / Casing Ratio) Members Only
+Tread Cover (Tread / Casing Ratio) Pro Data

 All size measurements are taken at an air pressure of 100 psi / 6.9 bars on a 17.8 mm inner width rim.